-Students required to self-isolate should participate in the self-isolation program coordinated by International Student Services.
+Students required to self-isolate should participate in the self-isolation program.
 This program will provide support and programming to assist you in planning for and during your self-isolation period.

 During your 14-day self-isolation period, you must remain quarantined.
 Ensure you:

 - Follow the Federal and Provincial Government requirements for self-isolation

 - Make arrangements for appropriate accommodations during self-isolation

 - Go directly to your place of self-isolation, without delay.
 Use a taxi or private transportation, if possible.
 Avoid public transportation.

 - Wear an appropriate mask or facial covering while travelling and in transit.